 For two-hundred years, descendents of pioneering French Huguenots lived in Doodletown.
 Redcoats marched through to attack American rebels during the War.

 Winters harsh with cold and snow passed without much change until early in the Twentieth Century.
-That’s when the authorities started buying up the hamlet, planning to make it part of a new state park.
+That’s when the authorities first bought up the hamlet, planning it as part of a new state park.

-In 1965, New York finally decided that Doodletown ought to be sacrificed to skiing.
+In 1965, New York finally sacrificed Doodletown for skiing.
 They evicted the last residents through eminent domain, the tool of choice for confiscating private property.

 Wasted, Doodletown becomes a suburban ghost town